Documents Needed to Apply

-Submission of requested verification documents is required within thirty days.
-If all documents are not received by the deadline, all federal and university need-based aid will be removed from the award.
+Submission of requested requirements is required within thirty days.
+If all documents are not received by the deadline, all federal and university need-based aid will be removed from the financial aid offer.

-Your financial award will be outlined in an award letter.
-All students (new, transfer, and continuing) will receive an e-mail notification when the award letter is available to review online via the Cost and Aid Tab located within the student's TUportal.
+Your financial aid eligibility will be outlined in the financial aid offer.
+All students (new, transfer, and continuing) will receive an e-mail notification when the financial aid offer is available to review online via the Costs and Aid Tab located within the student's TUportal.

 The Office of International Services, 215-204-7229, offers limited financial assistance to persons holding non-immigrant visas.
 Federal regulations limit most financial aid to U.S. citizens or eligible non-citizens (https://studentaid.gov/help-center/answers/topic/glossary/articles).

 Please contact the Office of International Student and Scholars Services for more information (www.temple.edu/isss/).

 Applicants for Federal, State, and University financial aid programs administered by Temple University must be accepted for admission or currently enrolled as a matriculated student in a degree program.

 A student may apply for a Federal Direct Loan, or a parent may apply for a Federal Parent Loan on behalf of a dependent student, for coursework that is documented as a prerequisite for admission into a degree-seeking Temple University program.
 If enrolled at least half time in these prerequisite courses, the student may be eligible for loans for one consecutive 12 month period.